How to Use A Robotic Pool Cleaner (Before, During & After Cleaning)

 Traction and cleaning power come from the tracks and brushes.
 The brushes, typically made of rubber or foam, rotate to agitate stubborn dirt.
 For pools struggling with algae, selecting a model with an "active brush"—which spins faster than the robot moves—is crucial for physically scrubbing the slime off the liner.

-Check This Before You Start
+Check Before You Start

 Before you drop the robot in the water, a quick preparation checklist ensures a successful cleaning cycle.